edwilson543/casino/README.md

 <img src="user_interface/readme_screenshots/opening_message.png" alt="Welcome message and player type selection">
 <p>
 When the game starts the welcome message above is displayed.
 Users have three options in terms of entry into the game:<br>
-    1) Play as a guest, in which case their session is stand-alone and will not be saved <br>
+    1) Play as a guest, in which case their session is stand-alone and will not be saved. <br>
     2) Play as an existing player (i.e. login).
 In this case the user has previously made an account and uses their username/password.
 Player data is stored in a JSON database, see notable/interesting features below for details.<br>
-    3) Play as a new player, the user is then directed to make an account (set name, username password etc.).
-Their data is then uploaded to the database and they then play in effect as an existing player.<br>
+    3) Play as a new player - the user is directed to make an account (set name, username password etc.).
+Their data is then uploaded to the database and they play in effect as an existing player.<br>
 All 3 selections result in the instantiation of a PlayerUser object using their own / guest parameters.
 </p>

 <b>Existing player login:</b><br>
 <img src="user_interface/readme_screenshots/username_and_password.png" alt="Login and access to player database">
 <p>
-If playing as ean existing player, the user enters their username and password as shown.
-A parameter of each player that is stored is a timestamp for their last active session end time, which is compared with the current time to create the last login message shown.
-There are small sub-branches of the game that may happen at this point - for example if the player is low on funds, they may receive a top up prompt, and if accepting of this prompt be guided to make a top up.
+If playing as an existing player, the user enters their username and password as shown.
+A last active session end time parameter is stored for each player, which is compared with the current time to create the last login message shown.
+There are small sub-branches of the game that may be triggered at this point.
+For example, if the player is low on funds, they may receive a top up prompt and if accepting of this prompt be guided to make a top up.
 </p>

 <b>Wheel selection:</b><br>